cosmos/ibc/spec/core/ics-026-routing-module/UPGRADES.md

 string and return it to core IBC.
 `onChanUpgradeTry` may also perform custom initialization logic.

+If an error is returned, then core IBC will revert any changes made by `onChanUpgradeTry` and abort the handshake.

 `onChanUpgradeTry` is also responsible for making sure that the application is recoverable to its pre-upgrade state.
 The application may either store any new metadata in separate paths, or store the previous metadata under a different path so it can be restored.

 ```typescript